 - Step 4 is repeated.
 The new temperature reading is 705°F (373.9°C), an increase of 0.5°F. After this point, any shifts in temperature reading are very small.
 Above 1,200°F (649°C), the shift in temperature reading will slowly “correct back” to the original calibration.

 Other types of thermocouples also experience SRO and, thus, an upward shift in temperature output.
-In a type J thermocouple, for example, one conductor wire is iron, which begins to age when it approached its Curie temperature of 1,418°F (770°C).
+In a Type J thermocouple, for example, one conductor wire is iron, which begins to age when it approaches its Curie temperature of 1,418°F (770°C).